Introduction

 - ✅ Focus Up: Put the phone down during rests.
 This is your time.

-- ✅ Track It: Noting how long you hold or how many reps you do can show you're tougher than yesterday.
+- ✅ Track It: Writing down how long you hold or how many reps you do can show you're tougher than yesterday.
 Some tools keep it easy.

 Your abs might feel shaky at first.
 That's your strength waking up.
 You're doing this.